Turkish jets target Kurdish positions in Iraq, Syria; 4 die | Law-Order

 - Azerbaijan

-The YPG is a close U.S. ally against the Islamic State group but is labeled a terrorist group by Ankara because of its ties to the PKK.
+The YPG is a close US ally against the Islamic State group but is labelled a terrorist group by Ankara because of its ties to the PKK.

 The strikes aimed to “eliminate terrorist threats against our people and security forces from the north of Iraq and Syria and to ensure our border security,” the ministry statement read.

-Defense Minister Hulusi Akar claimed that several insurgents were “neutralized” in the operation, including a number of PKK names wanted by Turkey.
+Defence Minister Hulusi Akar claimed that several insurgents were “neutralised” in the operation, including a number of PKK names wanted by Turkey.
 Around 60 aircraft were involved in the offensive, including warplanes and armed and unarmed drones, the state-run Anadolu Agency reported.
 Close to 80 targets were struck, it said.

 The war monitor in Syria — the Britain-based Syrian Observatory for Human Rights — said Turkish drones fired two missiles at a power station near Syria's northeastern village of Malikiyah close to the Iraqi border, killing at least four people.
 It added that several people were wounded and electricity was cut in a number of nearby villages.